truenas/middleware/docs/userguide/freenas_install.rst

 * **Upgrades from FreeNAS® 0.7x are not supported.** The system has no way to import configuration settings from 0.7x versions of FreeNAS®, meaning that you will have to manually recreate your configuration, and if supported, import the FreeNAS® 0.7x volumes or disks.

+* **Upgrades on 32-bit hardware to FreeNAS® 9.3 or higher are not supported.** However, if the system is currently running a 32-bit version of FreeNAS®
+  **and** the hardware supports 64-bit, the system can be upgraded but any archived reporting graphs will be lost during the upgrade.

 * **DO NOT upgrade the ZFS pool unless you are absolutely sure that you will never want to go back to the previous version.** For this reason, the update process will not automatically upgrade the ZFS pool, though the :ref:`Alert` system will tell you if newer feature flags are available for the pool.
 Unless